cpatulea/src/mat/prometheus/README.md

 # Debugging ath9k using Prometheus+Grafana

-Some wifi clients have been experiencing flaky connection with my OpenWrt router. `/sys/kernel/debug/ieee80211` offers [lots of debug information](https://elixir.bootlin.com/linux/latest/source/drivers/net/wireless/ath/ath9k/debug.c) but there's no built-in system in OpenWrt to collect and display these metrics.
+Some wifi clients have been experiencing flaky connection with my OpenWrt router. `/sys/kernel/debug/ieee80211` offers [lots of debug information](https://elixir.bootlin.com/linux/latest/source/drivers/net/wireless/ath/ath9k/debug.c) but there's no built-in system in OpenWrt to collect and display these metrics. [`nl80211`](https://wireless.wiki.kernel.org/en/developers/documentation/nl80211) (which backs `iw` command) also contains lots of information (per client signal strength).

 [Prometheus](https://prometheus.io/) is a monitoring system and time series database with efficient storage, powerful querying and good compatibility with graphing systems ([Grafana](https://grafana.com/)).
 However, it is not designed for this use case.